 Your phone might get stolen, your laptop doesn’t like the humidity and breaks or you accidentally drown your camera in the Amazon.

-To have your documents, files or photos save no matter what happens to your devices, you should store them at a safe place.
+To have your documents, files or photos save no matter what happens to your devices, you should store them in a safe place.
 This can either be an external drive, a simple USD stick, or, even better, an online backup.

 You can get their plan for only 10 USD per month on their CrashPlan website.

 4. Password Manager

 Let’s be honest: How often do you use the same password for several different websites?
-I bet most of us have the same or at least similar passwords for their main accounts like emails, shopping or various online tools.
+I bet most of us have the same or at least similar passwords for our main accounts like emails, shopping or various online tools.

 A decent password manager allows you to create a separate and super strong password for everything you want to.
 No need to memorize long, randomized access details anymore.

 On top of that, you can easily share passwords with other people, let’s say your clients, teammates, or freelancers who work for you.
 You don’t have to send those sensitive passwords via email anymore and if you have to change the password you don’t need to inform the entire team because the password manager will adjust it automatically.

 The best thing: They are usually very affordable.
 Take LastPass for instance.
 You can get a free version or upgrade to Premium for only 2 USD per month.
 Well worth the few dollars!